impress-org/give-data-generator/README.md

-# GiveWP - Test Donation Generator
+# GiveWP - Data Generator

-A WordPress plugin that generates test donations for GiveWP using the Donation Model.
+A WordPress plugin that generates test data for GiveWP including donations, donors, and more.
 This add-on is designed for testing and development purposes only.

 ## Features

 - Generate test donations using the GiveWP Donation Model
+- Generate test donor data with realistic information
 - Select specific campaigns for donation generation
 - Configure the number of donations to generate (1-1000)
 - Set custom date ranges for when donations should be created